 - Open iTunes on your Mac or PC.

 - Turn on Home Sharing in iTunes:

-When Home sharing is on for your computer and your iOS device, you can use Remote to view content and control playback in your iTunes library.
+When Home Sharing is on for your computer, you can use Remote to view content and control playback in your iTunes library from your iOS device.